-Having mastered the interview skills, your chance of getting a job is enhanced greatly.
+With good interview skills, your chances of getting a job increase.

 After you have found a job, the process of job hunting comes to an end.
 It means that you have entered a new stage in your career.
-When offered a new job, you should take note of the followings:-
+When offered a new job, you should take note of the following: